yongzx/GSoC-2019-FrameNet/Documentation - Clustering Lexical Units.md

 # Documentation - Clustering Lexical Units

-All the necessary files reside in the folder `/home/zxy485/zxy485gallinahome/week9-12/unseen_LUs`.
+All the necessary files reside in the folder `/home/zxy485/zxy485gallinahome/week9-12/unseen_LUs` and the file that is run is `cluster_LUs_AP.py`.

 The `sbatch` script used to generate the t-SNE visualization and the clustering of the lexical units which are filtered out by the POS and CoreFEs filters: